BRIDGE2THINK/lab-on-demand/README.md

 ## Code of Conduct

-Everyone interacting in the Lab::On::Demand project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/lab-on-demand/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the LabOnDemand project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/lab-on-demand/blob/master/CODE_OF_CONDUCT.md).